Chrysler PT Cruiser

-The Chrysler PT Cruiser is a retro-styled compact car manufactured and marketed internationally by Chrysler in 5-door hatchback wagon (2001–2010) and 2-door convertible (2005–2008) body styles—over a single generation, with an intermediate facelift for model year 2006.
+The Chrysler PT Cruiser is a compact car that was built by the American company Chrysler from 2001 until 2010.
+Introduced as a five-door hatchback wagon, a two-door convertible variant was also made from 2005 until 2008.

-Evoking 1930s styling, the exterior of the PT Cruiser was designed by Bryan Nesbitt.
-Interior packaging was noted for its high-roof, high h-point seating, and flexible cargo and passenger configurations enabled by a multi-level rear cargo shelf and rear seats a user could fold, tumble, or remove.
+Originally planned as a Plymouth model, the PT Cruiser was ultimately marketed as a Chrysler when Plymouth was discontinued.
+Intended to invoke 1930s aesthetics, the exterior of the PT Cruiser was designed by Bryan Nesbitt.
+The model received an intermediate facelift for the 2006 model year.
+Interior packaging was noted for its high roof, high h-point seating, and flexible cargo and passenger configurations enabled by a multi-level rear cargo shelf and rear seats a user could fold, tumble, or remove.

+The PT Cruiser was produced in Mexico and Austria at the Toluca Car Assembly and Eurostar Automobilwerk factories respectively.
 By the end of production in July 2010, worldwide production had reached 1.35 million.

-Originally planned as a Plymouth model, The PT Cruiser was ultimately marketed as a Chrysler when Plymouth was discontinued.
-In its nameplate, PT stands for "Personal Transport" or "Personal Transportation".
-PT was the PT Cruiser's product code.
+In its nameplate, PT stands for "Personal Transport" or "Personal Transportation."
+PT was the PT Cruiser's product code for the Mexican-made units.

 Overview

 The PT Cruiser is a front-wheel drive 5-passenger vehicle, classified as a truck in the US by the NHTSA for CAFE fuel economy calculations but as a car by most other metrics.
-Chrysler specifically designed the PT Cruiser to fit the NHTSA criteria for a light truck in order to bring the average fuel efficiency of the company's truck fleet into compliance with CAFE standards.
+Chrysler specifically designed the PT Cruiser to fit the NHTSA criteria for a light truck to bring the average fuel efficiency of the company's truck fleet into compliance with CAFE standards.
 A turbocharged GT model was introduced for the 2003 model year.
 A convertible was introduced for the 2005 model year.

-Manufactured at Toluca Car Assembly in Toluca, Mexico.
-On March 8, 2006, DaimlerChrysler said it had built 1,000,000 PT Cruisers.
+The cars were manufactured at Toluca Car Assembly in Toluca, Mexico.
+On March 8, 2006, DaimlerChrysler announced that 1,000,000 PT Cruisers had been built.
 The final PT Cruiser was built on July 9, 2010.
 A total of 1,050,281 PT Cruisers were marketed in the United States.

-The PT Cruiser was also assembled at the Eurostar Automobilwerk in Graz, Austria, for markets outside North America, using the production code PG — for the model year 2002.
+The PT Cruiser was also assembled at the Eurostar Automobilwerk in Graz, Austria, for markets outside North America, using the production code PG, for the model year 2002.
 European PT Cruisers built in 2001 or from 2003 on were manufactured in Mexico under the PT production code.
 The US version used a 2.4 L four-cylinder gasoline engine.
 In addition to this standard model, a 2.2 L four-cylinder diesel engine built by Mercedes-Benz was also available in Europe, Asia, and South Africa.
 A 2.0 L engine (D4RE) was also available outside the US.
 It produced 140 hp SAE at 6500 rpm with 130 lb·ft of torque at 4800 rpm.